 In this model, if the Higgs Boson particle weighs in at a certain mass, it could indicate that the vacuum of our universe may be inherently unstable, perhaps existing in a perpetual “metastable’ state — something that has been discussed at length many times before.

 If this were the case, our universe might experience a catastrophic event when a “bubble” from another alternate universe appears in ours.
-If said bubble exists in a lower-energy state than our bubble. the universe could be completely annihilated.
+If this bubble exists in a lower-energy state than our bubble. the universe could be completely annihilated.

 Truly, none of these scenarios sound very fun.